What is an LLC loan and how does it work?

 Build business credit

 Lenders may look at personal and business credit scores when you apply for funding.
-So it’s best to ensure they’re solid to boost your approval odds.
-If your credit is on the lower end, it’s a good idea to take some time to build your personal credit quickly if you’re able.
-But if you need financing quickly, you can get a bad credit business loan, though it will come with steep borrowing costs.
+You can boost your approval odds by building good credit before you submit your application.
+You can do this by paying bills on time and paying down balances on revolving credit accounts.
+If you need financing quickly, you can get a bad credit business loan, though it will come with steep borrowing costs.

 You may also need to build business credit.
 Here’s how: